Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 You can use this function to do the following:
 - Compare a specific workflow version to any other version of that workflow available on the current instance.
 - Compare a specific workflow version to any workflow version available on another instance.
 - Change, insert, or delete code lines.
-This is possible, because you can edit the JSON code directly.
+This is possible because you can edit the JSON code directly.
-- Display change logs.
-By doing it, you are able to do software-audits.
+- Display change logs, for example, to do software audits.

 ## Open the comparison window